-View Babette's television interview
+View Babette's television interview on ABC.

 When Babette Hughes was two years old her bootlegging father (and innocent uncle who was in the wrong place at the wrong time) were murdered in a turf war with the Mafia.
 When she was old enough to ask about her father, her traumatized mother said that he died of pneumonia and refused to answer her questions, mention his name or acknowledge his existence.

 “He died of murder,” her older brother told her when she asked him for the truth.
 It was all over the newspapers.
 They’re stored downtown in the public library.”